AdithyahNair/cv/README.md

 ## Introduction

-This is my professional resume detailing my significant accomplishments throughout my undergraduate career.
+This is my professional and personal resume detailing my significant accomplishments throughout my undergraduate career.

 > Thank you for reading. 😇